QuentinMaillard/Obsidian-Sapiens_Framework/README.md

 - *No numbers*
 	- Just notes and folders of a place

-The numbering is inspired by:
-- The Dewey system
+What I like about it, is that it is an incentive to **avoid too much folder nesting** by limiting the numbers to three levels.
+It allows nesting, but your structure will look better and work nicer if you don't go much deeper than a sub-dimension, it's ***guidelines by design***.

+### Index notes
+The index notes are a place of information and work like any other.
+They should help you jump right into the **Place** your are entering.
+They should inform you about what the **Place** is about — the why — and what it contains.

+Index can be used to:
+- link people to a project
+- store meta data (deadlines, start date, themes and tags)
-- Johnny Decimal
+- store todo's
+- remind yourself your intentions, the importance of the **Place** you created

 The **Indexing** is not mandatory for **SAPIENS/The Foundation** to work, nor is the numbering system to the **Indexing**, but they help making indexes, retrieving data, and referencing vault's place in other systems (calendars app, other note taking apps, tasks lists, post-its, emails, etc).

-What I like about it, is that it is an incentive to **avoid too much folder nesting**.
-It allows it, but your structure will look better and work nicer if you don't go beyond folder in a sub-dimension, it's ***guidelines by design***.
+But remember, things move in a vault.
+So don't think too much about having the perfect system, the perfect cozy place for a note.
+Put it where it feels good and not absurd, there is rarely only ONE good place for a note.

 # 🛣️ Roadmap
 - [ ] Create more templates